AnyLog-co/documentation/mqtt.md

 * Display of the MQTT processing and calls.
 * Display of the messages being processed.
 * Flushing source messages.
+* Updating a log file with messages that were not successfully processed.

 #### Display of the MQTT processing and calls
 Users are able to enable the MQTT ***on_log()*** callback and display the MQTT log.